 Autism Facts from the CDC:

-- Autism spectrum disorder affects 1 in 59 children in the United States
+- Autism spectrum disorder affects 1 in 54 children in the United States.

-- Boys are four times more likely to be affected by autism than girls (approximately one in 42 boys)
+- Boys are four times more likely to be affected by autism than girls.

-- Siblings of a child with autism have a 2%–18% chance of also having autism
+- Siblings of a child with autism have as much as a 20% chance of also having autism.

 We at ACN think all children with autism have special abilities and we want to help maximize their potential!

-For more in-depth information about autism spectrum disorder and how to maximize the potential of children with autism, check out our Family Empowerment Classes.
+For more in-depth information about autism spectrum disorder and how to maximize the potential of children with autism, check out our Caregiver Empowerment Classes.

 How is Autism Diagnosed?